 The museum is open everyday from June to August from 10.30-16.00.
 Entry costs 3 euro for adults and 2 euro for children.
 NB Unfortunately the museum is not wheelchair accessible at the moment.

-You might also enjoy reading 11 Unique Animals To Spot at NMI Natural History Museum
+You May Also Enjoy 11 Unique Animals To Spot at NMI Natural History Museum

 National Reptile Zoo, Kilkenny

 Open seven days a week the National Reptile Zoo houses numerous reptiles from snakes to crocodiles.
 With animal encounters daily you can get up close and personal with some of your favourite reptiles.
 Why not hold or touch a reptile with the help of their trained wranglers?

 Family tickets cost €35 for family of four.